Rekkonnect/FastDiskIO/README.md

 ## Disclaimer

+The contained code is targeted for Windows devices.

-Source code originally taken from https://www.codeproject.com/Articles/38959/A-Faster-Directory-Enumerator
+Source code for the fast file enumeration was originally taken from https://www.codeproject.com/Articles/38959/A-Faster-Directory-Enumerator

 The code was modified accordingly to prove that the implemented mechanism can be faster than .NET's built-in file enumeration technique.
+The original post mentions being able to enumerate files over the local network also, which has not been tested in this library.
+Feel free to test this out.

 ## Give me the juice